Old Res Weather

 Bourbon County, KS

-FLOOD WARNING NOW IN EFFECT FROM THIS MORNING TO LATE THIS EVENING
+FLOOD WARNING NOW IN EFFECT UNTIL LATE THIS EVENING

 Areas Affected: Bourbon, KS